soixantecircuits/nd/docs/README.md

 ## Introduction

-Neodymium stack is targeted towards single page applications with [state management](http://vuex.vuejs.org/en/intro.html), often used with [electron](http://electron.atom.io/).
+Neodymium stack is targeted towards single page applications with [state management](http://vuex.vuejs.org/en/intro.html) and support for [Electron](http://electron.atom.io/).
 In order to fully enjoy working with the nd stack, you **need** to have read these docs ~~entirely~~ 🤓, preferably in that order:

 - [ES2015 syntax](https://babeljs.io/docs/learn-es2015/)